Compare Crypto Cards

 - Return later: Your selections persist even if you close the browser, thanks to localStorage

-Pro tip: If you're researching cards for a group (e.g., your family or business team), create comparison links for different scenarios (budget option, premium option, travel option) and share them in a spreadsheet for group decision-making.
+Pro tip: if you're researching cards for a group, create comparison links for different scenarios and share them in a spreadsheet for group decision-making.

 Common Comparison Scenarios

-Scenario: Choosing Between High Cashback vs Low Fees
+Scenario: Choosing Between High Rewards vs Low Fees

-You're comparing a card with 8% cashback but $15,000 token staking requirement against a card with 3% cashback and zero staking.
+You're comparing a card with 8% rewards but a $15,000 token staking requirement against a card with 3% cashback and zero staking.

 Decision framework:

-- If you already hold the token and are bullish: High cashback card wins
+- If you already hold the token and are bullish, the higher-reward card may win

-- If you'd need to buy the token specifically for the card: Calculate opportunity cost (what else could that $15,000 earn?)
+- If you'd need to buy the token specifically for the card, calculate opportunity cost

-- If you're risk-averse or the token is volatile: Low-requirement card wins despite lower rewards
+- If you're risk-averse or the token is volatile, the lower-requirement card often wins despite lower rewards

 Scenario: Self-Custody vs Convenience

-You're comparing a self-custodial card with 3% cashback and limited features against a custodial card with 6% cashback, instant virtual issuance, and 200+ assets.
+You're comparing a self-custodial card with 3% rewards and limited features against a custodial card with 6% rewards, instant virtual issuance, and 200+ assets.

 Decision framework:

-- If you need to spend obscure altcoins immediately: Custodial card's asset breadth wins
+- If you need to spend obscure altcoins immediately, the custodial card's asset breadth may win

 Scenario: Regional Restrictions Limiting Choices

-You live in the UK and most cards you're comparing show "US only" in the Regions row.
+You live in the UK and most cards you're comparing show US-only or region-limited access.

 What to do: